 mine.
 Each day they walked two miles to

 the mine and back after their shift.
-Half
+The POWs would wake up

 The POWs had to work bent over because the ceilings were low.
 This was because the miners who had originally worked it were shorter than the Americans.
 There were no supports in the mine so cave-ins were common.
 When on happened, the other POWs had to dig out the man who had been buried.
 Daniel often thought that he would not survive working in the mine.